Nucleomics-VIB/bionano-tools/README.md

 Perform molecule quality report (MQR) at CLI instead of running this under IrysView.
 One may prefer to perform the MQR directly on his/her Nix server.
 The main advantage is that one can launch this code in a bash loop and perform all MQR from a list of BNX files (single runs) without supervision.

-The following loop will process all BNX files in the current folder and create a MQR (in its own folder) from each BNX and a common reference (more parameters are available)
+The following loop will process all BNX files in the current folder and create a MQR (in its own folder) from each BNX and a common reference (more parameters are available).
 ```bash
 for b in *.bnx; do
   run_MQR.sh -i $b -r myreference.cmap;